istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 - **Enabled** [Delta xDS](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#incremental-xds) by default.
 See upgrade notes for more information.
   ([Issue #47949](https://github.com/istio/istio/issues/47949))

-- **Fixed** an issue where the Kubernetes gateway was not working correctly with the namespace waypoint.
+- **Fixed** an issue where the Kubernetes gateway was not working correctly with the namespace-scoped waypoint proxy.

 - **Fixed** an issue where the delta ADS client received a response which contains `RemoveResources`.